Mike Sims-Walker

-Michael Anthony Sims-Walker (born Michael Anthony Walker on November 21, 1984) is a former American football wide receiver.
-He most recently played for the Winnipeg Blue Bombers of the Canadian Football League.
-He was drafted by the Jacksonville Jaguars in the third round of the 2007 NFL Draft.
-He played college football at UCF.
+Michael Anthony Sims-Walker (born Michael Anthony Walker on November 21, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the UCF Knights and was selected by the Jacksonville Jaguars in the third round of the 2007 NFL draft.

-Sims-Walker also played for the St. Louis Rams.
+Sims-Walker also played in the NFL for the St. Louis Rams and in the Canadian Football League (CFL) for the Winnipeg Blue Bombers.

-Early years
+Early life

 Sims-Walker played high school football at Edgewater High School in Orlando, Florida.

 College career

-Sims-Walker played college football at UCF, where he was a teammate of fellow NFL receiver Brandon Marshall.
+Sims-Walker played college football at the University of Central Florida, where he was a teammate of fellow NFL receiver Brandon Marshall.

 Sims-Walker played in 12 games as a true freshman and has 21 receptions for 337 yards.
 During his sophomore year, he played six games at cornerback due to injuries to the team.
 He had 9 catches for 191 yards, and also had three interceptions while playing defense.
 During his junior year, he played exclusively as wide receiver and ranked second on the team with 64 receptions for 855 yards and 9 touchdowns.
 During his senior year, he set the UCF record for most receptions in a single season with 90.
 He was a two-time All-Conference USA Selection during his collegiate career.
 He played in a total of 46 career games with 184 receptions for 2,561 yards (13.9 ypc average).